Taco Bell Interview Questions

 12. What safety and cleanliness rules are crucial in a fast-food place, and how would you follow them?

-• In a fast-food place, it’s very important to follow safety and cleanliness rules.
+• It’s important to follow safety and cleanliness rules in a restaurant.
 These rules include washing your hands regularly, using gloves when handling food, and keeping your work area clean.
-I would make sure to always follow these practices, be careful to avoid accidents and address any safety or cleanliness issues promptly.
-Following these rules helps maintain a safe and clean environment and keeps the restaurant’s reputation high.
+I would follow these practices to ensure safety and cleanliness and address issues promptly.
+Following these rules keeps the restaurant safe and clean and maintains a good reputation.

 Skills and Abilities